 - Ph.D. in Political Science, American University, 1999

 Professor Deckman’s areas of specialty include religion and politics, women and politics, and state and local politics.
 Her forthcoming book, Tea Party Women: Mama Grizzlies, Grassroots Leaders, and the Changing Face of the American Right, will come out in April 2016.
-The third edition of her best-selling textbook, Women and Politics, written with Julie Dolan and Michele Swers, will appear in December.
-Her most recent work examines the impact of “the “War on Women” on the 2012 presidential election (co-authored with John McTague) and was recently published in American Politics Research .
+The third edition of her best-selling textbook, Women and Politics, written with Julie Dolan and Michele Swers, appeared in December 2015.
+Her most recent work examines the impact of “the “War on Women” on the 2012 presidential election (co-authored with John McTague) and was recently published in American Politics Research.

 In addition to more than a dozen scholarly articles, she is the author of School Board Battles: the Christian Right in Local Politics (Georgetown University Press 2004), which examines the impact of the Christian Right on school board elections, and which won the 2007 Hubert Morken Award, given by the American Political Science Association biennially to the best work on religion and politics.
 Along with Laura Olson and Sue Crawford, she is the co-author of Women with a Mission: Gender, Religion, and the Politics of Women Clergy (University of Alabama Press 2005).
 She is also the editor, along with WAC’s Joseph Prud’homme, of Curriculum and the Culture War: When and Where is the Bible Appropriate in Public Schools?
 (Peter Lang Press, 2014).